 Learn how to sew a vinyl zipper pouch with cute trim!
+This easy sewing project is perfect for holding sewing notions, cosmetics, office supplies, or anything you need to travel with (great for the airport).
 There are so many uses for a see-through pouch.
-Sew your own with just a few supplies and my free pattern!
+Sew your own with just a few supplies and my free pattern.

 This Vinyl Zipper Pouch Pattern is so fast and easy to sew, you won’t be able to stop!